conda/conda/docs/source/intro.rst

     The directory that Anaconda was installed into; for example, */opt/Anaconda* or *C:\\Anaconda*

     */pkgs*
         Also referred to as *PKGS_DIR*.
-This directory contains exploded packages, ready to be activated in Anaconda environments.
+This directory contains exploded packages, ready to be linked in Anaconda environments.
 Each package resides in a subdirectory corresponding to its canonical name.

     */envs*
         The system location for additional Anaconda environments to be created.